-Using a custom autoacl() You may override the default location of the module containing the autoacl() function using the AUTOACL\FILE environment variable just like how you specified a custom location for settings.py.
+Using a custom autoacl()

+You may override the default location of the module containing the autoacl() function using the AUTOACL\FILE environment variable just like how you specified a custom location for settings.py.

-Using default autoacl() Just as with settings.py, the same goes for autoacl():
+Using default autoacl()

+Just as with settings.py, the same goes for autoacl():

 '''

 from trigger.acl.autoacl import autoacl

-trigger/acl/autoacl.py:44: RuntimeWarning: Function autoacl() could not be found in /etc/trigger/auto
+trigger/acl/autoacl.py:44: RuntimeWarning: Function autoacl() could not be found in /

+--etc/trigger/autoacl.py, using default!

 warnings.warn(msg, RuntimeWarning)

 '''